-“What we’ve learned in our work with transportation companies is that drivers’ schedules make it difficult for them to see a doctor when they’re sick or injured,” says Bill Goodwin, CEO, MeMD.
+“What we’ve learned in our work with transportation companies is that drivers’ schedules make it difficult for them to see a doctor when they’re sick or injured,” says Bill Goodwin, CEO, of MeMD.
 “This results in a lot of absenteeism, which creates scheduling problems and delivery delays – especially for smaller companies.
 With virtual urgent care, it’s fast and easy for drivers to connect with a medical provider on the road, even in remote areas.”

 MeMD’s Virtual Primary Care solution directly addresses these issues.
-Providers play a key role in chronic disease care while also focusing on routine screening, early detection and preventive health services.
+Providers play a key role in chronic disease care while also focusing on routine screening, early detection, and preventive health services.
 In addition, medical professionals are available outside typical office hours to accommodate drivers’ schedules and remove barriers to care.

 “This translates into better management for chronic disease while curbing healthcare costs,” adds Slaughter.
-“As a result, we expect to contribute to improved individual health, employee productivity and satisfaction.
+“As a result, we expect to contribute to improved individual health, employee productivity, and satisfaction.
 MeMD is an ideal complement to our free health coach assistance and lifestyle change programs.”

-All told, the partnership is a major step forward in advancing HTF’s primary goal: to keep professional drivers and other transport workers at peak health so they can remain productive and stay safe behind the wheel.
+All told, the partnership is a major step forward in advancing HTF’s primary goal: to keep professional drivers and other transport workers at peak health.
+So they can remain productive and stay safe behind the wheel.

-MeMD’s virtual care solutions are trusted by more than 30,000 corporate, institutional and health plan partners nationwide covering more than 5 million members.
-Services include primary care, urgent care, men’s and women’s health, teletherapy, teen therapy and telepsychiatry.
+MeMD’s virtual care solutions are trusted by more than 30,000 corporate, institutional, and health plan partners.
+Nationwide covering more than 5 million members.
+Services include primary care, urgent care, men’s and women’s health, teletherapy, teen therapy, and telepsychiatry.